 - Cook until golden brown, puffy, and set, about 5 minutes.
 The waffles should be ready when the waffle maker stops releasing steam.
 That's when you'll know the batter is fully baked.

 - When the first batch is ready, place the cooked waffles on the wire rack in the oven to keep them warm.
+Brush the waffle maker with more melted butter and cook more waffles until all the batter is gone.
+Serve immediately.

 Notes

-- I use Bob's Red Mill Super-Fine Almond Flour.
+- Please use superfine almond flour and measure it by weight.
+I use Bob's Red Mill Super-Fine Almond Flour.
 One cup of this flour weighs 4 ounces, so two cups weigh 8 ounces.
-It's best to measure almond flour by weight rather than by volume.Â
+Using coarser flour or too much of it will result in dense waffles.

 - I use a full tablespoon of vanilla in this recipe.
-That's not a typo, so using pure vanilla extract is important.Â
+That's not a typo, so using pure vanilla extract is important.

-- Occasionally, baking soda can cause a reaction in baked goods, resulting in an unpleasant ammonia smell.
-If you're concerned about it happening, you could use 4 teaspoons of gluten-free baking powder instead of baking soda.
-Make sure the baking powder is fresh and not expired.Â
+- Occasionally, baking soda can cause a reaction in baked goods, resulting in an ammonia smell.
+If you're concerned about it happening, use 4 teaspoons of gluten-free baking powder instead of baking soda.
+Make sure the baking powder is fresh and not expired.

 - These waffles also freeze well.
 Once completely cool, place them in freezer bags, separating layers with wax paper, and store them in the freezer for up to three months.
 Reheat them in the toaster on the lowest setting to defrost and crisp them up.